tiny-dancer/engineering/README.md

 ### Lead Engineer (Scrum team engineering leader)

-- Extends Sr Engineer to include more leadership at a scrum team level vs a code level
+- Extends Sr Engineer to include more leadership at a team level vs a code level
   - A key technical representative and decision maker in product prioritization, planning conversations
   - A technical leader for the team in architectural direction and conversations
   - A leader in technical design and implementation for sprint work